oSharpey/cyber-obsidian/year-2/HBCS/CW1.md

 	- external: User will be more inclined to use a less secure but more efficicient method of sharing passwords ie sending them in plaintext
 - Automatically autofilling passwords/card information
 	- system: Autofilling sometimes does not always fill in the correct fields causing user to have to manually enter in the card/login information
-	- system: Bitwarden hides autofill under a keyboard shortcut and is not
+	- system: Bitwarden hides autofill under a keyboard shortcut and is not shown to user as an option.
+User has to perform multiple clicks to get to the option of filling a password
+	-